 If you missed it, you can learn how to transform a plain plastic witches cauldron into a realistic looking aged cauldron.

-This faux fire Halloween prop and witch’s cauldron would have been perfect at my Witch party or served with my easy creepy witch finger Halloween treat.
+This faux fire Halloween prop and witch’s cauldron would have been perfect at my witch party or Gothic Halloween dinner party, especially with a DIY Snow White poison apple and DIY witch broom nearby.

 VIDEO- How To Make Fake Fire